Are we being a little mercenary when we obey God? Do we do it for the goodies we get?

 Why is there evil in the world and why do Christians suffer?

-People suffer and Christian suffer.
+People suffer and Christians suffer.

 Three explanations have been proposed for suffering in this world.